 Eat Your Way Around the Shrimp Trail

 While there are probably more than 101 ways to eat shrimp, you get to decide which ones make your stomach happy when you embark on a shrimp trail through Gulf Shores and Orange Beach.
+Below are some creative dishes that include shrimp at a few of the restaurants along our beaches.

 - 1 cup olive oil